-Although years have past, sometimes she feels six years old again.
+Although years have passed Although years have past, sometimes she feels six years old again.
 She hears the door open just as it did many times in the past and she wishes that time would grant her one last favour - to turn the hours into minutes and the minutes into seconds.
 Seconds away from freedom is where she still would like longs to be.